Attention A T users. To access the menus on this page please perform the following steps.

 Health Care Flexible Spending Account Lowers your taxable income by reimbursing up to $4,000 per year of out-of-pocket medical, dental, and vision expenses on a pre-tax basis

 Dependent Care Flexible Spending Account Lowers your taxable income by reimbursing up to $5,000 per household, per year, for eligible day care and for elder care expenses on a pre-tax basis

 VA employees are covered by the Federal Employees Retirement System (FERS).
 FERS is a three-tier retirement plan composed of Social Security benefits, FERS basic benefits, and the Thrift Savings Plan (TSP).
 Similar to the 401(k) savings plans widely available in the private sector, the TSP allows employees to tax defer a portion of their income each year, subject to the requirements of the Internal Revenue Service.

-Internal Revenue Code (IRC) 2012 contribution limits — In 2012, you may contribute up to $17,000 in tax-deferred money to the TSP.
-If you will be age 50 or older during 2012, you may also contribute up to $5,500 in additional “catch-up” contributions if you expect to reach the $17,000 limit in 2012.
+The Government automatically contributes 1 percent of your salary with additional matching contributions up to a total of 5 percent.
+If you will be age 50 or older during a given year, you may also contribute up to $5,500 in additional “catch-up” contributions if you expect to reach the $17,000 limit during that year.

 For retired military personnel, these benefits are in addition to full monthly retirement pay or pension.
 In addition to FERS, VA provides health care insurance coverage for retired personnel.

 As a VA employee, you are part of the Federal Employees Retirement System (FERS).
-Under FERS, you are eligible for monthly retirement benefits after just 10 years of Federal service.
+Under FERS, you are eligible for monthly retirement benefits after just 5 years of Federal service.
 This retirement system is portable.
 If you leave Federal employment, the Social Security component carries over to your new employment.

 If you become disabled and have at least 18 months of service, you may be entitled to long-term disability benefits.
 VA will also work hard to accommodate any handicapping condition to promote your success as a productive member of our workforce.